 Information technology (IT) is no longer a tucked away department with little impact on day-to-day affairs.
 It’s big business that’s involved in almost every sector of the economy, and therefore carries some major risks.
-Jennifer Bridges, PMP, shows you the importance of IT risk management in this short tutorial video.
+Read on to learn the importance of IT risk management.

-Information technology offers unique scenarios, and therefore, unique risks.
+IT project management offers unique scenarios, and therefore, unique risks.
 For example, can the hardware, software, apps and integrations keep up with ever-changing technology?
 A setback, limitation, risk, error or threat in IT can impact every facet of a business.
-To mitigate negative outcomes, it’s worth investigating project management software that can help you manage risks in IT and other projects.
+To mitigate negative outcomes, it’s worth investigating an IT project management software that can help you manage risks in IT and other projects.

 Then there’s the problem of finding the right people to address IT risk management, those with training and expertise in the space.
 These people, ideally led by an IT project manager, will also need to have a good work ethic, so that they’re dependable and will commit to their responsibilities.

 But there’s another piece of this puzzle to consider before moving on with the discussion: complying with regulations, which are changing and updated often.

 IT risk management is the application of risk management methods to information technology to manage the risks inherent in that space.
 To do that means assessing the business risks associated with the use, ownership, operation and adoption of IT in an organization.
 Follow these steps to manage risk with confidence.

 1. Identify the Risk